-Generation Y has been labeled as “needy, spoiled, impatient, entitled, etc” (the list could go on).
-However, there seems to be many traits we can learn from them.
+Millennials (also known as Generation Y) have been labeled as needy, spoiled, impatient, entitled (and the list could go on).
+However, there seem to be many traits that workers from all generations can learn from them.
 And yes, they are actually positive lessons that could benefit your workplace in many ways.
-No grunting.

-1. They want to see Annual Reviews go out the window.
+Millennials want to see annual performance reviews go out the window.
 They want constant feedback and they want it immediately.
 How can you blame them?
 Being made aware of your performance, or lack of, on a regular basis could benefit the employer and the employee.
 If there are areas in which an employee could improve, regular feedback will allow them to make the necessary changes sooner than they would if they only had an annual review.
 Everyone could use a little more feedback, and they could use it often.

-4. Lastly, and most important, communication and collaboration within the workplace is of high importance when managing Millennials in the workplace.
+Lastly, and most importantly, communication and collaboration are of high importance when managing Millennials in the workplace.
 Millennials are demanding that there be more communication channels and better ways to collaborate within the organization.
-A recent study done by MTV found that, “89 percent want to be constantly learning on the job”.
-Give into your Gen Y employees demand and open up more communication channels.
+A recent study done by MTV found that 89 percent of Millennials want to be constantly learning on the job.
+Give into your Gen Y employees’ demands and open up more communication channels.
 Meet with your employees or conduct a survey to find out what communication channels they believe are most beneficial.

-Don’t get me wrong Gen Y does have its flaws, as do all Generations, but they have expectations they want met and it might just change the workplace for the better.
+Like every generation, Millennials have workplace expectations they want met and it might just change the workplace for the better.
 Engagement, collaboration, transparency, feedback, and open communication lines are not bad qualities to instill within organizations.
 Maybe they have something right after all.

 Harness The Power Of Knowledge Sharing With Digital Transformation